-Version Number: 1.20 Author: EREA Date Modified: 25 January 2022 Document Owner: EREA
+Version Number: 1.23 Author: EREA Date Modified: 2 November 2022 Document Owner: EREA

 Form A (Version 1.2)

-Student Protection Report to Queens Safety land Police Service and/or the Department responsible for Child
+Student Protection Report to Queens Safety sland Police Service and/or the Department responsible for Child

 Type of Report Mandatory Report of Sexual Abuse/Likely Sexual Abuse to the Queensland Police Service

 Mandatory Report of a Reportable Suspicion to the Department responsible for Child Safety (Sexual Abuse/Physical Abuse) (this is compulsory reporting for non-teachers)

 Report of a reasonable suspicion that a child may be in need of protection caused by emotional abuse or neglect to the Department responsible for Child safety

 Report of sexual abuse, significant physical harm, risk of significant harm of a student by another student to Queensland Police Service

 Report of Inappropriate Behaviour towards a student by a staff member/volunteer to Principal / EREA Director of Schools - QLD

 THE QLD CHILD PROTECTION GUIDE WAS USED TO SUPPORT THE DECISION TO SUBMIT THIS REPORT Yes O No

 PART A: FIRST PERSON REPORT (R ECORD OF CONCERN) ALL sections of Part A should be completed

 SCHOOL DETAILS

 School Name Select School

 School Address

 School Telephone

 School Suburb

 Name of Principal

 DETAILS OF THE AFFECTED CHILD

-Please note: If you have more than one aff completed. ected child (who is not a sibling), a separate student protection report will have to be
+Please note: If you have more than one aff completed. fected child (who is not a sibling), a separate student protection report will have to be

 First Name

 Surname

 Preferred Name

 Gender

+Version 1.2 Date Modified: 25 January 2022 Author/Owner FREA Page 1

-Version Number: 1.20 Author: EREA Date Modified: 25 January 2022 Document Owner: EREA
+Version Number: 1.23 Author: EREA Date Modified: 2 November 2022 Document Owner: EREA

 Date of Birth

 Year Level

 Indigenous Status

 Main Language

-Interpreter Required ☐ Yes ☐ No
+Interpreter Required Yes

+□ No

-Disability Yes No Verified
+Disability Yes

+No No

+Verified

 Disability Details

 Residential Address(es)

 Current Location of the Child

-Are there additional affected children in rela tion to this matter?
+Are there additional affected children in rela- tion to this matter?

-Please note: If you have more than one affected.
-If the additional affected children ected child (who is not a sibling), a separate student protection n are siblings, indicate below report will have to be
+Please note: If you have more than one affection of the additional affected children ected child (who is not a sibling), a separate student protection n are siblings, indicate below report will have to be

+☐ Yes

-Yes No
+□ No

 PARENT GUARDIAN/CARER OF THE CHILD (MAIN CARER)

 Legal Name

 Preferred Name

 Gender

 Proximate Age

 Relationship to Child

-Lives with the affected child ☐ Yes ☐ No
+Lives with the affected child ☐ Yes

+□ No

 Contact Telephone Numbers(s)

 Residential Address(es)

 Indigenous Status

 Main Language

 Version 1.2 Date Modified: 25 January 2022 Author/Owner: EREA Page 2

-Version Number: 1.20 Author: EREA Date Modified: 25 January 2022 Document Owner: EREA
+Version Number: 1.23 Author: EREA Date Modified: 2 November 2022 Document Owner: EREA

-Interpreter Required Yes
+Interpreter Required Yes No

-No

-Disability Yes
+Disability Yes No Verified

-No

-Verified

 Disability Details

 ADDITIONAL PARENT/GUARDIAN/C ARER OF THE CHILD

 Legal Name

 Preferred Name

 Gender

 Proximate Age

-Lives with the affected child

-Lives with the affected child ☐ Yes ☐ No
+Lives with the affected child Yes No

 Contact Telephone Number(s)

 Residential Address(es)

 Indigenous Status

 Main Language

-Interpreter Required Yes
+Interpreter Required ☐ Yes ☐ No

-□ No

-Disability Yes
+Disability Yes No Verified

-No

-Verified

 Disability Details

-Version Number: 1.20 Author: EREA Date Modified: 25 January 2022 Document Owner: EREA
+Version Number: 1.23 Author: EREA Date Modified: 2 November 2022 Document Owner: EREA